Optional Utilities#

 input_model_path: (String) This parameter specifies the file path of the input model that is to be pre-processed for quantization.

-output_model_path: (String) This parameter specifies the file path where the pre-processed model will be saved.
+output_model_path: (String) This parameter specifies the file path where the pre-processed model is saved.

 skip_optimization: (Boolean) This flag indicates whether to skip the model optimization step.
-If set to True, model optimization will be skipped, which may cause ONNX shape inference failure for some models.
+If set to True, model optimization is skipped, which may cause ONNX shape inference failure for some models.
 The default value is False.

 skip_onnx_shape: (Boolean) This flag indicates whether to skip the ONNX shape inference step.
 The symbolic shape inference is most effective with transformer-based models.
 Skipping all shape inferences may reduce the effectiveness of quantization, as a tensor with an unknown shape cannot be quantized.
 The default value is False.